Accessibility tools

 Executive Lead: Organ Donation, Mortality, Research, Clinical Governance, End of Life, Medicines Management, Medical Devices.
 Fire, Health and Safety.

-Member of: Trust Board, Finance, Performance and Workforce Committee, Safety and Quality Standards Committee, Clinical Leadership Board, Organ Donation, Patient Safety Incident Oversight Sub-Committee and Local Negotiating Committee, Pathology Collaborative.
+Member of: Trust Board, Finance, Performance and Workforce Committee, Safety and Quality Standards Committee, Clinical Leadership Board, Organ Donation, Patient Safety Incident Oversight Sub-Committee and Local Negotiating Committee, Pathology Collaborative, Representative of the Corporate Trustee for East Cheshire NHS Charity.

 Other Interests: Fellow of the Royal College of Anaesthetists, Member of Intensive Care Society.